hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	all turn partners.

 3. La dorset.

 	First lady advance and stop, then the opposite gentleman,

 	both retire turning round,

-	ladies’ hands across quite round, the same time the gentlemen lead round outside to the right,
+	ladies' hands across quite round, the same time the gentlemen lead round outside to the right,

 	all resume partners and places.

 4. L'étoile.

 	First couple set to couple at right,